-Marriage like any other relationship is never perfect.
-Even the best of marriages tumble.
+Marriage, like any other relationship, is never perfect.
+Even the best marriages tumble.

 1. I Love You…Now Change

 This seems to be one of the biggest issues most couples face.